 - Individual bruises change in appearance over time.

 - Spontaneous bruising can indicate a serious bleeding tendency.

 What is a bruise?

-You fall off your bike, bang your shin on the coffee table (that you swore you would move months ago), or run into a wall and wake up with a wallop of a bruise.
+You fall off your bike, bang your shin on the coffee table (that you swore you would move months ago), or run into a wall and wake up with a bruise.
 What is a bruise, and what can you do about it?
-A bruise is caused when tiny blood vessels are damaged or broken as the result of a blow to the skin (be it bumping against something or hitting yourself with a hammer).
+A bruise is caused when tiny blood vessels are damaged or broken as the result of trauma to the skin (be it bumping against something or hitting yourself with a hammer).
 The raised area of a bump or bruise results from blood leaking from these injured blood vessels into the tissues as well as from the body's response to the injury.
 A bruise is medically referred to as a contusion.
 A purplish, flat bruise that occurs when blood leaks out into the top layers of skin is referred to as an ecchymosis.

 Why do bruises occur more frequently in some people than in others?

 The injury required to produce a bruise varies with age.
 Bruising occurs more easily in the elderly because their capillaries are more fragile than those of young people.
 While it may take quite a bit of force to cause a bruise in a young child, even minor bumps and scrapes may cause extensive bruising in an elderly person.
 Blood vessels become more fragile as we age, and bruising may even occur without prior injury in the elderly.